Jack Hughes: International play

 Hughes played two under-17 tournaments representing the United States, the 2017 Four Nations Cup, where he scored two goals and six points in six games, and the 2017 World U-17 Hockey Challenge, where he scored five goals and fifteen points in ten games.
 The Americans would claim gold at each event.

-At the 2018 World U18 Championship, Hughes led the tournament with seven assists and twelve points in seven games, and was selected as the tournament MVP, named to the media all-star team, and chosen as the best forward of the tournament.
+At the 2018 World U18 Championships, Hughes led the tournament with seven assists and twelve points in seven games, and was selected as the tournament MVP, named to the media all-star team, and chosen as the best forward of the tournament.

-On December 23, 2018, Hughes was selected to compete at the 2019 World Junior Championship alongside his brother Quinn.
-Hughes missed three games of the tournament with an undisclosed injury but returned to the lineup in time to help Team USA beat the Czech Republic.
-He recorded an assist on Noah Cates's goal in his return.
-Hughes ended the tournament with four assists as Team USA lost to Team Finland in the gold medal match.
-He later competed at the 2019 World U18 Championship, where he broke Alexander Ovechkin's goals scored record as Team USA won a bronze medal.
+On December 23, 2018, Hughes was selected to compete at the 2019 World Junior Championships alongside his brother Quinn.
+Hughes missed three games of the tournament with an undisclosed injury but returned to the lineup in time to help the United States beat the Czech Republic in the quarterfinals.
+In his return, Hughes recorded an assist on a goal by Noah Cates.
+Hughes ended the tournament with four assists as the United States lost to Finland in the gold medal game.
+He later competed at the 2019 World U18 Championships, where he broke Alexander Ovechkin's goals scored record as the United States won a bronze medal.

-On May 1, 2019, Hughes was named to the senior United States roster to compete at the 2019 World Championship, again alongside Quinn.
-At the age of 17, Hughes became the youngest player to represent Team USA at an IIHF World Championship.
-On December 6, 2019, Hughes' NHL team, the New Jersey Devils, announced they would not release him to play for Team USA at the 2020 World Junior Championship.
+On May 1, 2019, Hughes was named to the United States senior team to compete at the 2019 World Championship, again alongside Quinn.
+At the age of 17, Hughes became the youngest player to represent the United States at an IIHF World Championship tournament.
+On December 6, Hughes' NHL team, the New Jersey Devils, announced they would not release him to play for the United States at the 2020 World Junior Championships.

+In 2025, Hughes represented the United States at the 4 Nations Face-Off tournament, where they finished in second place.
+Hughes picked up one assist in four games.

+On January 2, 2026, he was named to the United States' roster for the 2026 Winter Olympics.
+On February 22, he scored the winning goal in overtime of the gold medal game against Canada, giving the U.S. Olympic team their first men's ice hockey gold medal since the 1980 Winter Olympics.
+Hughes played on despite being high-sticked in the mouth by Canadian forward Sam Bennett in the third period and losing multiple teeth.
+The puck that Hughes scored with to win the gold medal game was collected and added to the Hockey Hall of Fame (HHOF) Olympics 2026 collection.
+Hughes initially expressed dissatisfaction, wishing to present the puck to his father and keep it in the family, but then clarified his stance, stating he was honored by its inclusion in the HHOF exhibit and would not pursue the matter further.